MeeskaMooska/achievo/README.md

 3. **Manage Your Tasks**: Add, edit, and track your tasks to effectively manage your goals.

 ## Contributing
-Contributions are warmly welcomed.
+Contributions ar    e warmly welcomed.
 If you're interested in enhancing Achievo or adding new features, please feel free to fork the repository, make your changes, and submit a pull request.

 ## License
 Achievo is MIT licensed.
 This license grants the users substantial freedom with the software while protecting the original author.